 Photography, audio recording, and video recording in class are expressly prohibited.
-Laptops are not permitted during class for a few reasons: Not only do they create a distraction for me and the students around you, there is research showing that students who use laptops for note taking absorb and retain lecture material less effectively than those who take handwritten notes.
-Furthermore, economics relies heavily on graphical analysis such that paper and pencil are the most effective way of taking notes.
+Laptops are strongly discouraged for a few reasons: Not only do they create a distraction for me and the students around you, there is research to show that students who use laptops for note taking absorb and retain lecture material less effectively than those who take handwritten notes.
+Furthermore, economics relies heavily on graphical analysis such that paper and pencil are are the most effective way of taking notes.